7 sustainable app monetization strategies to 10x your revenue

 As we touched on above, one of the best ways to adopt a hybrid approach is with Freemium and IAA.

-That said, it’s not the only way you can make a cocktail.
+That said, it’s not the only cocktail available to you.

-The freemium model can also incorporate IAPs, while there’s no reason any app can’t adopt partner marketing alongside its main strategy.
+The freemium model can also incorporate IAPs, while there’s no reason any app can’t adopt partner marketing alongside your main strategy.

 Ultimately, you’re free to combine whichever strategies suit your business best.
 Just be wary of doing too many things at once…